calnix/DualVeTokenSystem/documents/Contract Explanations/VotingEscrowMoca.md

             require(oldLock.expiry > EpochMath.getEpochEndTimestamp(EpochMath.getCurrentEpochNumber() + 1), "Lock expires too soon");
 ```

-This is found in the following functions:
+This check (in some variation) is found in the following functions:
+- _createLockFor
+- increaseAmount
+- increaseDuration
 - delegateLock
 - switchDelegate

-- increaseAmount
-- increaseDuration

 ## Creating Locks